At Camp David, Trump Sought The Mantle Of History. But Afghanistan Is Different

 Camp David began as a 125-acre public works project in the 1930s, intended as a resort for government workers.
 President Franklin Roosevelt made it a retreat for himself and President Dwight Eisenhower adopted it, adding the current name in honor of his first grandson.

-Presidents since have used Camp David in various ways but Carter gambled the most on making the isolation and intense focus of the "camp" atmosphere pay off.
+Presidents since have used Camp David in various ways, but Carter gambled the most on making the isolation and intense focus of the "camp" atmosphere pay off.

 The political future of three national leaders — Carter, Egyptian President Anwar Sadat and Israeli Prime Minister Menachem Begin — hung in the balance at their summit.
 All emerged as winners.
 Begin and Sadat shared the 1978 Nobel Peace Prize and Carter enjoyed what may have been the best few weeks of his presidency.